shway0/Gpt/DEPENDENCIES.md

 - Ru Yun's development depends on her study of Wei's transformation and collaboration with Scholar Zhen Min
 - Mei Ling's role depends on maintaining contact between the village network and Wei's group
 - The Silent Choir's role depends on their observation of the transformation zone and communication with the Warden
-- The Warden's evolution depends on managing the transformation zone and its interactions with both Wei and the Silent Choir
+- The Warden's continued development depends on balancing its autonomous agency with its relationships to Wei and the Silent Choir
 - Scholar Zhen Min's role depends on his hidden archive of forbidden texts and collaboration with Ru Yun
 - Jian Rou's character development depends on her investigation of the transformation zone and questioning of Order doctrine